Your journey, your way

 It is also one of the most scenic ways to experience The Coromandel region in New Zealand’s North Island.
 A top holiday spot for Kiwis, The Coromandel spans marshlands, picturesque farmland and arresting volcanic coastline.

-The Coromandel boasts many well-known gems, including Cathedral Cove and Hot Water Beach.
-The trail runs through the stunning Karangahake Gorge, a New Zealand must do that is best experienced up close, it is best experienced up close and roving by bike.
+The Coromandel boasts many well-known gems, including Cathedral Cove and Hot Water Beach but this journey takes you through a different kind of landscape enturely.
+The trail runs through the stunning Karangahake Gorge, a New Zealand must do that is best experienced up close and roving by bike.

 The beauty of the Hauraki Rail Trail is it offers unique flexibility to see the sights at your own pace.
 The 197km ride connects bustling townships of Thames, Paeroa, Te Aroha, Matamata, Waihi and Kaiaua on the coast.
 You can drop in and out at any point, determining your own itinerary and making your own tracks.